Eukon05/financetracker/README.md

 - Managing multiple transactions across different wallets, each with a name, value/price and category
 - Converting wallets from one currency to another, based on real currency exchange rates
 - Generating wallet statistics, grouped by transaction categories
-- Social media login support (required manual setup in Keycloak)
+- Social media login support (requires manual setup in Keycloak)

 ## Tools and dependencies